 If the experience is the most important part of your trip, it pays to be flexible.
 By searching for deals by the best month, you can get cheap business class flights to your chosen destination much more easily.

 Alternatively, it might be that you need to be flexible with your destination.
-Different airlines have business class sales at different times — if your dates are set in stone, having a look at a variety of companies and cities can help get you discount business class airfares.
+Different airlines have business class sales at different times.
+If your dates are set in stone, having a look at a variety of airlines and airports can help get you discount business class airfares.

 To help you, Skyscanner has the capability to search for the cheapest flights on any route in any class.
 Looking for the cheapest business class flight within Australia?
 Search Australian domestic flights.
 Looking for the cheapest business class fares from Australia but flexible on destination?
-Search for cheapest flights to anywhere.
+Search for cheapest flights to everywhere.

 2. Book business class seats on low-cost carriers

 Take a look at the airlines with a cheaper business class.
 ScootPlus is the name given to business class on Singapore Airlines low-cost offshoot Scoot.
 Flying Boeing 787 Dreamliners, ScootPlus is a no-frills business class, more like what full-service airlines call premium economy.

 The business class benefits on offer from ScootPlus include a 30kg baggage allowance (plus 15kg for cabin baggage), complimentary entertainment streamed to your own device (plus 30MB of Wi-Fi), premium meal service including one alcoholic drink, priority check-in and boarding, sizeable armrests between leather seats that recline 20cm, a power socket that takes Australian plugs, twice as much legroom and adjustable headrests.

 Another low-cost carrier that offers a more affordable business class is Jetstar Business.
-Called the ‘poor man’s business class’ by one reviewer, you can’t argue with low airfares.
-Leather seats that recline 20cm, with leg-rests and adjustable lumbar support increase the comfort factor.
+With Jetstar Business, you’ll have leather seats that recline 20cm with leg-rests and adjustable lumbar support increase the comfort factor.
 In business class, entertainment is provided via complimentary iPads (which economy class passengers have to pay for) and noise-cancelling headphones.
 You can also enjoy amenity kits, pillows and blankets, as well as priority boarding.

 3. Bid for an upgrade in online auctions